 The Target of Evaluation (ToE) binds a cloud service to a certification framework (or catalogue).
-The introduction of this concept was necessary to support multiple cloud services and certification frameworks: previously only one service could be monitored and certified, while now there is an n:m relation between the two.
-A ToE is created and managed in the Orchestrator and then propagated to the other components (please note that the implementation of this feature is still in progress at the time of writing).
+The introduction of this concept was necessary to support multiple cloud services and certification frameworks: previously, only one service could be monitored and certified, while now there is an n:m relation between the two concepts.
+A ToE is created and managed in the Orchestrator and then propagated to the other components.